lzabrocki/matching_env_epi/2.scripts/5_coarsened_exact_matching.md

 </div>

-The outputtells us that only 47 treated units were matched.
+The outputtells us that only 94 units were matched.
 We then evaluate the covariates balance using the `love.plot()` function from the cobalt package and the absolute mean difference as the summary statistic.
 For binary variables, the absolute difference in proportion is computed.
 For continuous covariates, denoted with a star, the absolute standardized mean difference is computed (the difference is divided by the standard deviation of the variable for treated units before matching).

 <div class="layout-chunk" data-layout="l-body-outset">
 <details>